Seattle Children's treats all childhood blood cancers and blood disorders – including rare and complex diseases.

 Children with bone tumors and sarcoma get team-based care through this clinic, which brings together many types of healthcare providers.

-Our Brain Tumor Clinic was one of the first multidisciplinary clinics in the country to address the needs of children with brain and spinal tumors.
+Our Brain Tumor Program provides compassionate, comprehensive care for children, adolescents and young adults who have tumors in their brain or spinal cord.
 We are the largest pediatric brain tumor center in the Northwest and one of the busiest in the United States.